Can Dogs Eat Tomatoes? The Surprising Truth

 Owners should be aware if their dog starts exhibiting any symptoms of solanine poisoning after being around tomato plants and vines.

-So in summary – while ripe, red tomatoes may be safely fed to dogs in small amounts, the leaves, stems and vines of tomato plants should be considered unsafe and poisonous for dog consumption.
+So, in summary, while ripe, red tomatoes may be safely fed to dogs in small amounts, the leaves, stems, and vines of tomato plants should be considered unsafe and poisonous for dog consumption.

 It’s best to keep curious canines well away from tomato patches to prevent accidental ingestion and solanine toxicity.